In this week's episode of Star Citizen

 's funding has depended on the sale of exclusive alternate skins.
 Some low-cost avatars are simple texture swaps, while others include new models, animations, and sounds, and Ultimate Avatars even change appearance throughout the game based on what items you buy.

 for a sneak peek.
 The first quest in a match will begin at the eight minute mark, and subsequent quests won't begin until five minutes after the previous quest is completed.

-Join us every Monday for Not So Massively, our roundup of the top news from popular online games that aren't quite MMOs.
+The game can be won normally by one team destroying the other's Keep, or alternatively by being the first team to complete three quests regardless of the status of the Keep and defense towers.
+This should create an interesting dynamic in which teams have to weigh up the cost of defending towers versus completing quests.Join us every Monday for Not So Massively, our roundup of the top news from popular online games that aren't quite MMOs.
 If you think there's a game we should be covering in Not So Massively or you've found some interesting news you think deserves attention in the next roundup, please mail the details to firstname.lastname@example.org.